The Bear's Tale

-The Bear's Tale is a 1940 Warner Bros.
-Merrie Melodies animated cartoon short, directed by Tex Avery.
-The short was released on April 13, 1940, and stars the Three Bears.
+The Bear's Tale is a 1940 American animated comedy short film directed by Fred Avery.
+The short was released on April 13, 1940.
+It is part of the Merrie Melodies series.
+It is a comical re-creation of Goldilocks and the Three Bears mixed with Little Red Riding Hood.
+It was re-released as a "Blue Ribbon" reissue in 1944.

 Plot

 In the opening sequence, the Cast frame quotes "Miss Goldilocks appears through the courtesy of The Mervin LeBoy Productions".
 This is in reference to Mervyn LeRoy, the film producer.